 There is a basic text editor installed on all Chrome devices.

-G Suite - Anyone with a Gmail account can access these applications, which include Google Docs, Google Sheets, and many more.
+Google Docs - Anyone with a Gmail account can access these applications, which include Google Docs, Google Sheets, and many more.
 Most document types, including Office files (Word, Excel, etc.) can be viewed and edited with Google apps.

 Office Online - This is Microsoft's online equivalent to their well-known Office suite of applications.
 To use Office Online, you just need to set up a Microsoft account, and you don't even need a Microsoft email address to register.